We made 'Nil-rate band' discretionary trust wills - should we now change them?

 Over the past twenty years or so we have made many wills for married couples which included nil-rate band discretionary trusts.
 These have been a tried and tested way of achieving dramatic savings in Inheritance Tax.
 Up to 8th October 2007 you could save up to £120,000 in Inheritance Tax by making your will in this way.

-Everything has changed as a result of the Chancellor's Pre-Budget statement on 9th October 2007.
+Everything changed as a result of the Chancellor's Pre-Budget statement on 9th October 2007.
 As a result there is now very little point in making nil-rate band discretionary trust wills.
 If the first spouse to die leaves everything they own to the survivor, when the survivor subsequently dies they will now get the benefit of the nil-rate band which belonged to the first to die without having had to have made discretionary trust wills.

 When we made nil-rate band discretionary trust wills we always included a power to allow the trustees to pay over or "appoint" the entire trust fund to the surviving spouse.
 If the trustees use this power within two years of the date of death of the first spouse to die then for Inheritance Tax purposes you will be back in the position you would have been in had you just left everything outright to the survivor in your will, so you will be able to take maximum advantage of the new law.